MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-format-field-data.md

 ---
-title: "Formatting the Data in a Field"
+title: "Formatting the data in a field"
-description: "Learn how to format data in a field, either on the table level or on the page/report level." ms.custom: na ms.date: 04/01/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: conceptual
+description: "Learn how to format data in a field, either on the table level or on the page/report level." ms.custom: na ms.date: 12/01/2023 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: conceptual
 author: jswymer
 ---

-# Formatting Decimal Values in Fields
+# Formatting decimal values in fields

 This article describes how you can format the decimal values that appear in fields on table, pages and reports.
 For example, you can change how the data appears in a Cue on the Role Center page.
 To format data, you use a combination of the [AutoFormatType Property](properties/devenv-AutoFormatType-Property.md), [AutoFormatExpression Property](properties/devenv-AutoFormatExpression-Property.md), and [DecimalPlaces Property](properties/devenv-DecimalPlaces-Property.md) of the field.
 These properties work together to enable you to specify the following: